objektwerks/house/README.md

 >Nevertheless, I have, at least for now, implemented Ox in 6 projects, given their open competition with
 >Gears ( https://github.com/lampepfl/gears ), which should ideally keep them honest.
 We'll see, of course.

->I can not use nor recommend the usage of Sttp/Tapir in the future, due to multiple complications with said libraries.
+>Going forward, I can not use *nor* recommend the usage of Sttp/Tapir, due to multiple complications with said libraries.
->Perhaps, my perspective will change in the future.
-Public opinion seems to split, though.
-The docs alone are not user
+>Perhaps, my perspective will change over time.
+Opinion in the Scala space seems to split.
->user friendly.

 Todo
 ----